sebastianzehner/blog/content/posts/self-hosted-social-media-management-with-mixpost.en.md

 I configured all possible connections with my social media accounts and tested a few posts.
 Single posts and multi posts using three platforms at the same time and all worked as aspected.
 It's allowed to create different versions in one post and that's nice because X only allows 280 characters and others 500 or 5000 characters.

 I also want to use Youtube, TikTok, Instagram and Pinterest with Mixpost.
-Therefore I have to buy the Pro licence.
+Therefore I have to buy the Pro license.
 I will do this later.

 ## Backup the MySQL database